 This began in the summer of 1905, with a pavilion completed in the fall of 1905.
 The goal was to have it ready before winter set in, so it could be properly prepared for the 1906 season.
 This pavilion was later known as Hershey Park Restaurant, and later the Penny Arcade.
 (In 1990, this building was replaced by Overlook Restaurant and Overlook Arcade.)

-This area of the park overlooked Spring Creek, which ran in the hollow from the chocolate factory, through a man-made lake called Spring Lake, to Swatara Creek.
+This area of the park overlooked Spring Creek, which ran in the hollow from the chocolate factory, through an artificial lake called Spring Lake, to Swatara Creek.

 The first ride installed in Hersheypark was a carousel that was located near Hershey Park Ballfield (currently the former Carrousel Circle area in Founders Way) – not located on Bowling Alley Hill.
 To get to where the ride was installed, the park purchased a Miniature Railroad.
 The main station was placed near the main entrance of the park, located at the corner of Park Boulevard and Park Avenue.
 This was the first ride installed on the hill.